Photo: Steve Cross

 Events and Outreach Initiatives:

-I’ve organised adult lecture series in the pub; run a Royal Society of Chemistry outreach scheme; and have helped design, organise and implement a community based lab course, summer schools, open days and masterclasses.
+I’ve organised adult lecture series in the pub; run a Royal Society of Chemistry outreach scheme; and have helped design, organise and implement an award-winning community based lab course as well as summer schools, open days and masterclasses.